semiosis/pen.el/docs/theology/faith-and-judgement.md

 Of course, I believe God doesn't send all His servants to be martyred, but probably uses what amount a person is willing to bear for the Lord Jesus.

 > **Matthew 19:21** - Jesus said to him, If you would be perfect, go, sell what you possess and give to the poor, and you will have treasure in heaven; and come, follow me.

+> **John 12:26** - <ins>If anyone serves me, he must follow me; and where I am, there will my servant be also.
+If anyone serves me, the Father will honor him.</ins>

+> **Luke 9:23** - And he said to all, If anyone would come after me, let him deny himself and take up his cross daily and follow me.

+I'm still trying to figure out how Jesus' yoke is easy.
+I guess that if a person denies self daily, and heart is always gentle and lowly, then Jesus' yoke is easy and burden light:

 > **Matthew 11:29-30** - Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.